krahabb/esphome-victron-vedirect/components/m3_vedirect/README.md

   - platform: m3_vedirect
     vedirect_id: vedirect_0
     vedirect_entities:
-      - type: DC_CHANNEL1_VOLTAGE
+      - register: DC_CHANNEL1_VOLTAGE
         name: 'Battery voltage'
-      - type: DC_CHANNEL1_CURRENT
+      - register: DC_CHANNEL1_CURRENT
         name: 'Battery current'
-      - type: PANEL_POWER
+      - register: PANEL_POWER
         name: 'PV power'
 ```
-Using the `type` configuration will automatically set all of the needed info in order to correctly decode the register carrying the battery voltage (DC_CHANNEL1_VOLTAGE) and setup the sensor entity with proper unit, digits and scale.
+Using the `register` configuration will automatically set all of the needed info in order to correctly decode the register carrying the battery voltage (DC_CHANNEL1_VOLTAGE) and setup the sensor entity with proper unit, digits, scale, device class, state class.
 Now, keep in mind the `DC_CHANNEL1_VOLTAGE`-`DC_CHANNEL1_CURRENT`-`PANEL_POWER` registers are defined as `NUMERIC` in 'component terms' and that allows them to be configured as (numeric) sensors (this is useful when inspecting the list of available [pre-defined registers](#register-definitions) published later in order to know which kind of entity supports it)

 Let's see another useful
 Example 2: